bdeweygit/unity-swiftui/README.md

 ## Requirements

 - Physical device with iOS 17.5 or later.
-- Unity Editor 2022.3.36f1 - latest LTS at time of this writing - with iOS build support installed in Unity Hub.
+- Unity Editor 2022.3.37f1 - latest LTS as of Jul 9, 2024 - with iOS build support installed in Unity Hub.

 ## Instructions